Search

 Behavioral Medicine

-In addition to these clinical activities, fellows will be provided with 1 hour of individual supervision with an attending psychologist each week and one hour of weekly group supervision.
-There are two didactic hours per month, which include presentations from other UVA psychologists and physicians, as well as external experts in the field.
-See the Behavioral Medicine page for information on the clinical component of Behavioral Medicine rotation.
+In addition to these clinical activities, fellows will be provided with 1 hour of weekly individual supervision and one hour of weekly group supervision and/or didactics, which include presentations from other UVA psychologists and physicians.
+See the Behavioral Medicine page for information on the clinic.

 Educational & Professional Development at WSH (10%)*